jayantasamaddar/quick-reference/aws/s3/README.md

 Copies a local file(s) or S3 object(s) to another location locally or in S3.

+When copying an object, you can preserve all metadata (default) or specify new metadata.
+However, the ACL is not preserved and is set to private for the user making the request.
+To override the default ACL setting, specify a new ACL when generating a copy request.

 - Can Copy Local file(s) to S3
 - Can Copy S3 file(s) to Local Disk
 - Can Copy Files within the same S3 bucket